Updated July 2022.

-If you own a caravan and are thinking of taking out or renewing your insurance, there are a couple of things you must consider.
-To help you make the best decision for your caravan insurance needs, we’ve outlined the top things to consider when taking out caravan or mobile home insurance.
+When taking out or renewing caravan insurance, there are a number of things you should consider.
+To help you make the best decision for your caravan insurance needs, we’ve outlined the top things to review in this article:

 Do I have to get caravan insurance?

 Unlike care, it is not a legal requirement to have caravan insurance in Ireland.
 However, caravans are not cheap, and as car insurance often doesn’t extend to caravans, it is definitely worth your while to take out specific caravan insurance.

 Not all caravan policies are created equal either, so it is crucial to check whether your insurance provider can offer you the right cover before purchasing a caravan.

 What kind of insurance do I need for my caravan?

 Just as there are different types of caravans, there are different kinds of caravan insurance.
 In Ireland, there are two main categories: ‘touring’ and ‘static’.